cjerdonek/open-rcv/README.md

 * Tested against the publicly available test cases in the [open-rcv-tests][open-rcv-tests] repository.
 * Exposes both a command-line API and a Python API.
-* The command-line API returns results as JSON to allow interoperability with other tools (e.g. to use a different results renderer).
+* Both APIs support neutral input and output text formats to allow interoperability with other applications and programming languages.
+  For example, round-by-round results can be output as JSON to use a your own custom "pretty" HTML renderer.
+Or round-by-round totals can be checked against publicly available test data.

 Requirements